St. Louis Listed as Second Highest Car Crash Prone City in USA

 Too many studies have provided evidence that wearing a seat belt greatly reduces the number of fatalities and severity of car crash injuries.
 Yet, Missourians are a group of drivers that still fail to buckle up.
 If you feel like you live in the “Show Me” state and adhere to that sentiment, it’s been shown!
 One, the safety restraint keeps the occupants in the vehicle.
 Staying in the vehicle during a collision is the safest place.
 Those who are ejected are quite often fatally injured if not seriously injured.
 The complaint that I find most interesting after someone has survived a crash is a bruise across their chest from the seat belt.
 I’m always delighted to hear that have soreness opposed to being ejected and killed.

 When Car Crashes Occur……..

 If you’ve never been in any kind of motor vehicle crash, consider yourself lucky.
 By car insurance industry estimates, you will file a claim for a collision about once every 17.9 years.
 So, if you begin driving at 16 and have a long, driving lifetime, you will average a total of three to four accidents in your lifetime.
 These crashes vary from parking lot scrapes to multi-car pilups according to National Safety Council.
 Obviously, we hope every one of those crashes are merely fends and NOT serious injury crashes.
 So, there are some things that you should know:

 - You need to be sure that you have auto insurance.
 It is required by law, but the bigger issue a crash.
 Whether or not the crash is your fault, you need coverage

 - You need to know what to do after a crash.
 You have a fire-escape plan for your home and business, yet it is far more unlikely that your house or business will burn.
-Know steps after a car accident
+Know the steps to take after a car accident.

 Call us toll free 1.800.685.3302 or locally 314.391.5220